deathworlders/online/content/books/deathworlders/chapter-97-we're-still-here.md

 “About a month, I think?
 Lemme just get the padded rug—yes.
 Thanks.”

 Fortunately, they had built the house wisely back then.
-Daar still *filled* any space he was in, but the double doors everywhere, wide hallway, and high ceiling made for a nicely cozy space for a ridiculous creature like him to sniff around in.
+Daar still *filled* any space he was in, but the double doors everywhere, wide hallway, and high ceilings made for a nicely cozy space for a ridiculous creature like him to sniff around in.
 And guided by his nose, he knew exactly where the giant lounging rug had been stored.
 The two burly boys wrestled it into place, and Relax began in earnest.

 The first round of Noodle happened in very short order.
 Admittedly, Leemu was doing most of the cooking, while Preed sat down and directed him, but…